-We also explored DiGS's performance with node failure by turning off 4 nodes on the routing graph in turn.
-We repeat the experiments for 34 times.
-Figure 11 shows the performance comparison between DiGS and Orchestra when the network encounters node failure on Testbed A. As Figure 11(a) showed, 6 of the total 8 data flows becomes completely disconnected under Orchestra after the nodes fail, while all flows still achieve a 100% PDR under DiGS.
+We also explored DiGS's performance with node failure by randomly turning off four nodes located on the routing graph one by one.
+We repeat the experiments for 34 times with different set of failing nodes.
+Figure 11 shows the performance comparison between DiGS and Orchestra when the network encounters node failure on Testbed A. As Figure 11(a) showed,